-Most business owners plan to send invoices on a specific day, such as the first business day of the month or the last Friday of a month.
-However, even the best-laid plans can go astray when things get busy and invoices may be sent days or weeks after they’re supposed to go out.
-Not only does this add to the total amount of time it takes to get paid but it makes your billing cycle unpredictable which reduces the likelihood clients will pay promptly.
+Most business owners plan to send invoices on a specific day, such as the first business day of the month or the last Friday of the month.
+However, even the best-laid plans can go astray when things get busy, and invoices may be sent days or weeks after they’re supposed to go out.
+Not only does this add to the total amount of time it takes to get paid, but it makes your billing cycle unpredictable which reduces the likelihood that clients will pay promptly.
 After all, if you don’t see your payment as being important enough to bill for, why would they see it as important either?

 If you have a standard schedule such as this, block out the time and stick to it.
 For even faster payments, consider billing immediately after your work is complete or goods are delivered.

 Invoicing is rarely a one-and-done endeavor.
 People unintentionally miss deadlines.
 Sometimes they’ll prioritize another bill over yours, or they’ll find themselves unable to pay when the invoice comes due.
 Create an invoice cycle with multiple touchpoints across a variety of channels, from email through text and traditional paper statements.